-Production/Quality Control - Focus must be maintained on the part of manufacturing on monitoring and insuring the quality and integrity of the Model 700 brand.
+Production/Quality Control-Focus must be maintained on the part of manufacturing on monitoring and insuring the quality and integrity of the Model 700 brand.
 Emphasis must be placed on consistency and standardization within manufacturing processes.
 Focus should also be placed on cost reducing measures which improve margins, but do not detract from the perceived quality of the product.

 Pricing Considerations - Pricing will be reviewed annually in order to determine the most effective pricing strategy from year to year.
-Market dynamics and conditions are constantly changing, making meaningful forecasting models for pricing marginally effective at best.
+Market dynamics and conditions are constantly changing making meaningful forecasting models for pricing marginally effective at best.
 Pricing strategies will likely continue to be driven by necessity and opportunistic events and conditions.
-For forecasting purposes the following price increases per year will be used with the understanding that the percentages may fluctuation up or down in any given year.